Iguanacolossus/Capstone3-TBA/README.md

 The clustering approach to identifying features May not be fiezable with this data set.
 A supurvised learning approach may have to be used in the field so next I will pivot to that.<br>

+# Classification

+## Scoreing Metric
+I chose to use recall as my primary metric in evaluating my models becasue the classes are imbalenced and a False negative could be life threatening.
+It would be better for a family member to contact a person with a false alarm over the persons family to not be contacted at all during a seizure event.

 ## **Classification with 1D CNN**
 In order to preserve the pattern of the signal for the classification process I want to try a tehnique from Jiang and Yin (2015).
 They proposed to transform the 1D acceleration signal, into a (1 x time x channel) image like tensor.
 This way the data can be model wit a convelutional neural network wich are very good at picking up patterns.